 If problems arise, do you have the right structures, capabilities and courage to address them, including at the board level?
 How would you demonstrate that?

-How do you know that all staff are comfortable raising concerns with the board and senior management?
+Are there effective mechanisms in place for staff to raise concerns with the people who are able to address them?
 How do you know you are good at challenging people, having difficult conversations, and providing constructive feedback to ensure accountability?

 How do you know you learn lessons from your mistakes and failings?

 How do you know that you stick to good conduct principles when under pressure?

+Is your business model, and how you operate, open and transparent to your customers?

+How do you ensure your staff understand the alignment between your business and customer outcomes, and their direct impact on that relationship?
+How do you ensure they deliver this?

+How do your recruitment, retention, staff training, remuneration and incentive frameworks help you to answer the above questions?

 Controls